 Relax and indulge yourself at the Elemental Health and Beauty Spa.

 On the first Friday of the month the golf clubhouse rocks with live music concerts.
-Tickets cost R150 per head and include a bottomless burger.
+Tickets cost R150 (subject to change) per head and include a bottomless burger.

 The estate is home to several wild animals namely mongoose, caracul, steenbok, springbok, rabbits, tortoises, and an abundance of birdlife.
 The estate takes the stance that the animals were here first and therefore are never interfered with.
 The golf club employs an environmentalist and the estate also works closely with Cape Nature Conservation.